lendZ1/GameEngine/README.md

 Also holds a TreeMap<Integer, ArrayList<GameObject>> that contains all GameObjects.
 The integer is the layer, where 1 is the bottom layer, and the value is an ArrayList of all GameObjects on that layer.

+ImageLoader:
+class with static methods to handle images, contains the methods to load and scale the image.